nhsengland/NHSE-Methods-Proportional-Odds-Models/README.md

-## NHSEI Methods: Proportional Odds Models
+## NHSE Methods: Proportional Odds Models

 ### About this method